bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 $$l(\theta) = \sum_{i=1}^mlog(p(x^{i};\theta)) = \sum_{i=1}^mlog\sum_{z^{i}}p(x^{i}, z^{i};\theta)$$

-This joint distribution is presumably hard to minimize since we are minimize its log.
-In that sitaution it turns out that the sum will come in the denominator (when we calculate the gradient of the log
+This joint distribution is presumably hard to maximize since we optimizing its log.
+In that situation, it turns out that the sum will come in the denominator (when we calculate the gradient of the log
 $\nabla l(\theta)$), which makes the overall function subject to optimization untractable.
-Thus we use Jensens inequality to circle arount this problem.
+Thus we use Jensen's inequality to circle around this problem.

-Intuitivly the EM first tries to find a tight lowerbound of the joint distribution subject to maximization.
-Then it optimizes this lower bound obtaining some new parameters $\theta$ for the lower-bound which is used in the next iteration.
-Doing this over the course of several times, the method converges to local MLE estimate of the joint distribution.
+Intuitively the EM first tries to find a tight lower-bound of the joint distribution subject to maximization.
+It optimizes this lower bound and obtains some new parameters $\theta$ for the lower-bound.
+Those parameters are further used in the next iteration.
+Repeating the same process over the course of several iterations, the method converges to a local MLE estimate of the joint distribution.
 This iteration makes the method slow and dependent on the initialization.
-On the positive side there is no learning rate involved and each iteration improves the liklihood.
+On the positive side, there is no learning rate involved and each iteration improves the likelihood.

-The step by step procedure can be seen on the following image:
+The step by step procedure can be seen in the following image:

 ![img](../assets/img/clustering/EM.png)

 **EM proof**

-We start with maximiazaiton of the joint probablilty.
+We start with the maximization of the joint probability function.

 $$max \sum_{i}log\sum_{z^i}p(x^i, z^i;\theta)$$